Neurithmic Systems's primary goals

 • "Semantic memory as a computationally free side-effect of sparse distributed generative episodic memory" Accepted talk at GEM 2023.
 (Accepted Abs.)

-• "A Radically New Theory of how the Brain Represents and Computes with Probabilities" Accepted for presentation at ACAIN 2023.
-(Paper)
+• "A Radically New Theory of how the Brain Represents and Computes with Probabilities" Presented at ACAIN 2023.
+(Paper) (Springer site).

 • "The Classical Tuning Function is an Artifact of a Neuron's Participations in Multiple Cell Assemblies" Sub'd to Conf. on Cognitive Computational Neuroscience 2023.
 (Abstract)